Evil twin: Comic books

 Comic books contain some other early appearances of evil twins.
 One example, still available on the market today, is King Ottokar's Sceptre by Hergé which originally was published in 1938–39.
 Tintin is hired as Professor Alembick's secretary and flies with him to Syldavia.
 The real Alembick has been abducted in the beginning of the story, and unknown to Tintin replaced by an antagonist, in a plan to steal the sceptre.
 In the end of the story Tintin understands the impostor was the evil twin of the professor.

 Another example is found in September 1948's Kid Eternity #11.
 The final story in the work revolves around "Handsome Harry", the evil twin of Kid Eternity's mentor, Mr. Keeper.
 Handsome Harry is the archetypal evil twin in that he is both evil and a biological twin.

 The concept was brought to the more iconic superhero, Superman, about a decade later.
 1958's Bizarro was at first Superboy's evil twin.
 This twin was easily distinguishable both in deformed physical appearance and manner of speech.
 Bizarro, more anti-Superman than evil, nevertheless "represented Superman's Jungian shadow, his dark side".
 In DC Comics, evil doppelgangers of various superheroes reside on Earth-Three, such as Superman and Batman's evil counterparts, Ultraman and Owlman, respectively.

 Although the Kid Eternity story has had the term retroactively applied to it, none of these examples originally used words "evil twin" explicitly.
 1968's Wonder Woman #175 is thus important for being an early case of the term appearing on a comic cover.

 Television

 While evil twins are inextricably linked to the soap opera (one particularly long-running "evil twin" soap opera storyline was on All My Children, where David Canary played evil twin Adam Chandler and good twin Stuart Chandler for nearly 30 years), they have appeared in most televised genres.
 Some of the earliest usages were in fact in westerns.
-Two episodes entitled Deadly Image appeared within a year of each other on two different westerns.
+Two episodes entitled “Deadly Image” appeared within a year of each other on two different westerns.
 Maverick's version appeared in March 1961, followed swiftly by The Rifleman's take in February 1962.
 Beyond the coincidence of name, both offered similar plots: the hero becomes confused with a look-alike criminal, and the guilt of the hero must be cleared by demonstrating that the evil twin is a separate individual.
-Pretty Little Liars could be used as an example, where one of the main protagonists Spencer Hastings was discovered to have an evil identical twin sister named Alex Drake, who had been stalking Spencer and her friends under the identity of "A.D." for years.
-In the Disney Cartoon series Aladdin it is implied that the evil wizard Mozenrath is Aladdin Evil twin.